rahulg603/rahulg603.github.io/index.md

             <li>How does common disease heritability partition into organellar proteomes? (<a href="https://elifesciences.org/articles/68610">Notably more into the nucleus than the mitochondrion.</a>)</li>
           </ul>
         </div>
         <p>I am fascinated by inter-individual differences and the mechanisms underlying them.
-Why do otherwise similar patients experience vastly different courses of disease?
-What governs tissue-specificity for diseases, and how can the same disease show different tissue manifestations across people?
-Answering these types of questions will yield new mechanisms governing human metabolism and biochemistry.
+Why do otherwise similar patients experience different courses of disease?
+What governs tissue-specificity for disease, and how can the same disease show different tissue manifestations across people?
+Answering these questions will yield new mechanisms governing human metabolism and biochemistry.
 To this end, human genetics combined with clever, tissue-specific molecular phenotyping shows huge promise.</p>
       </section>
       <section>
         <h2>Other Projects & More</h2>